 Small businesses that opened on or after March 1, 2020 are not eligible for the CECRA for small businesses.

-Small business tenants that qualify for the CECRA for small businesses based on the above eligibility criteria are able to apply for the additional one or two-month extension to August 2020 without having to demonstrate that they experienced a 70% decline in revenue during July or August 2020.
+Small business tenants that qualify for the CECRA for small businesses based on the above eligibility criteria are able to apply for the additional one, two, or three-month extension to September 2020 without having to demonstrate that they experienced a 70% decline in revenue during July, August, and/or September 2020.
 Instead, it will be sufficient for tenants to rely on having met this requirement for April, May and June only.
-Participation in the July and/or August extension is voluntary, and not all tenants included in the original application will need to be included when applying for the extension.
-Both existing and new applications for the program are eligible to apply for the July and/or August extension.
-Note that a property owner will have the option of opting-in for an extension of either just the month of July, or for both the months of July and August.
-Only those property owners that had already opted-in for the July extension (i.e. before the August extension became available) will be able to opt-in for just the August extension.

-To determine the extent of the decline in revenues, a small business that was operating between April and June 2019 will use a comparison of gross revenues earned in April, May, and June 2020 to the same months in 2019.
+To determine whether there has been a 70% decline in revenues, a small business that was operating between April and June 2019 will use a comparison of gross revenues earned in April, May, and June 2020 to the same months in 2019.
 A small business that was not operating during April, May and June 2019 will compare its average gross revenues from April, May and June 2020 to an average of gross revenues earned over the months of January and February 2020.

 Revenues for this purpose must consist of revenue earned from ordinary activities in Canada.
 A small business will be required to calculate revenues using its normal accounting method and exclude revenues from extraordinary items.
 Registered charities and non-profit organizations will be required to include most forms of revenue in this calculation, other than revenues from non-arm’s length persons, and will be permitted to decide whether to include revenue from government sources as part of this calculation.